SophiaOquias/MCO3/README.md

 # MCO3

 ## Members
-Kalaw, Stacy
+- Kalaw, Stacy
-Oquias, Sophia
+- Oquias, Sophia
-Sy, Richard
+- Sy, Richard

-### Main Algorithm
+### Main Algorithm (Still need to test)
 1. While the fscanf does not detect EOF do:
 	1. If the scanned character is a letter, add it to character array word
 		1. j++